-Robbie Stewart is in his sixth year as the head athletic trainer for football at Middle Tennessee.
+Robbie Stewart is in his seventh year as the head athletic trainer for football at Middle Tennessee.
 Stewart made his way to Murfreesboro following seven years at Clemson University.

 Stewart, a native of Seneca, S.C., joined the Clemson athletic program in 2001.
 There he assisted with football and was the primary athletic trainer for men’s golf.
 Along with assisting the director with the daily operation of the sports medicine area, Stewart oversaw all graduate assistants and handled the recruitment and supervision of the student athletic trainers.
 For two years at Clemson, Stewart also taught kinesiology to undergraduate students with a variety of majors.

 Prior to his arrival at Clemson, Stewart served as the head athletic trainer at Gaffney High School in Gaffney, S.C., for one year.
 During his brief tenure at GHS, Stewart was responsible for the prevention, evaluation, treatment, and rehabilitation programs of all interscholastic sports.
 Along with managing the training room, Stewart recruited, educated, and supervised all student athletic trainers.

 Before taking the job at GHS, Stewart was an intern athletic trainer during the Tampa Bay Buccaneers mini-camp in 2001.

 Stewart, who earned his master’s degree from Middle Tennessee in 2000, worked as a graduate assistant in the Blue Raider sports medicine program for two years (1998 to 2000).
 At Middle Tennessee, Stewart worked with the women’s basketball and women’s soccer programs.